A friend asked me about my thoughts about being in and/or coming out of the Comfort zone (CZ). It inspired me to take a deeper look.

 There’s nothing wrong to decide to keep your job and do your entrepreneurial/creative ventures on the side.

-I guarantee you when you accept and embrace the CZ, there will be a natural impulse to go out of it.
-You won’t need (external) motivation or willpower.
+I guarantee you when you accept and embrace the CZ, there will be a natural pull to go out of it.
+You won’t need any (external) motivation or willpower.

 Let your Curiosity be your Guide.